aomop/MacroIBI/CONTRIBUTING.md

 ## Code of Conduct

 - Be respectful and constructive
-- Assume good intent
 - Collaborate openly

+Read the full Code of Conduct (here)[https://github.com/aomop/MacroIBI/blob/main/CODE_OF_CONDUCT.md].

 ---